 There’s a lot to learn about this way of eating and it’s easy to get information overload.
 Caution: Don’t try to watch/read everything on this list in one day.
 Pick something of interest to you and start there at your own pace.
 Just start learning and know that you will find your answers as you go along.
+And don’t hesitate to send me a message if you have questions.

 Do you or someone you love have diabetes?
 This is my top video pick for you: